gilbertorgit/sonic_dci_api/README.md

 ## Getting Started

-This document provides some basic configuration examples for lab purposes only in order to help you get started with Virtual Sonic Enterprise Powered by Dell using Python and REST-API.
+This document provides some basic configuration examples for lab purposes only in order to help you get started with Virtual Sonic Enterprise Powered by Dell using Python and REST API.

 * **This lab guide does not intend to cover any best practice and/or production configuration.
 All the configuration provided in this guide, are just "simple examples"**